 Lake Prince is one of the older Norfolk lakes.
 It was impounded in 1925.
 The lake is quite large (946 acres), deep (30 feet) and very dendritic, i.e. it has numerous long, narrow coves extending out from the main body of the lake.
 Two major swamps (Ennis and Carbell) feed Lake Prince.
 The upper portions of these swamps are dense cypress forests.

 A boat ramp is located off U.S. 460 at Providence Church on Route 604 (Lake Prince Road) in Suffolk.
 Norfolk boat permits are required.
 Bank fishing is restricted to a small area around the boat ramp, and gas motors (up to 9.9 horsepower) are allowed.
-The City of Norfolk has amended their codes to allow boats with outboard motors larger than 9.9 horse power to access the lake if the gas tanks are removed or the outboard is disabled (prop removed).
-The concession there is closed and will probably remain so indefinitely.
-The lake is open to fishing from sunrise to sunset 365 days per year.
+The City of Norfolk has amended their codes to allow boats with outboard motors larger than 9.9 horse power to access the lake if the outboard is disabled (prop removed, fuel removed).
+The boat ramp and lake are open from sunrise to sunset.